dillionmegida/dillionmegida.com/src/pages/p/create-gatsby-source-plugin/index.md

 In this article, we'll walk through a tutorial showing how to build a source plugin for Hashnode posts.

-The function of the plugin is to pull the posts of a user from Hashnode using the [Hashnode API](https://api.hashnode.com/).
-It's a GraphQL-supported API.
+The function of the plugin is to pull the posts of a user from Hashnode using the [Hashnode API](https://api.hashnode.com/) (a GraphQL-supported API) and create GraphQL nodes from them.
+These nodes can then be queried with GraphQL within our application.

 **Note that**, there's already a plugin called [gatsby-source-hashnode](https://www.npmjs.com/package/gatsby-source-hashnode) in the NPM library.
 The end product of this tutorial may function the same way, but this article aims to show you **how** to build such plugins.
 You can apply this knowledge to any other content-based platform.